Michael Szilágyi: Death

 Still in that same year in Serbia, Szilágyi collided again on the battlefield against the Turkish commander Ali, between the places of Szendrő and Posasin.
-His small army however was soon surrounded by the Ottomans, and after a long fight, all including Szilágyi were captured by the Turks.
-Szilágyi was taken to Constantinople, where he was beheaded on the sultan's orders for not wanting to reveal the weak points of the Belgrade fortress.
+His small army, however, was soon surrounded by the Ottomans, and after a long fight, all the Hungarians, including Szilágyi, were captured by the Turks.
+Szilágyi was taken to Constantinople, where he was beheaded on the sultan's orders for not wanting to reveal the weak points of the fortress of Belgrade.